alex-toy/darties/README.md

         - For the regions,
         - For the stores.
     - Facilitate :
-        - L’analyse de la situation
-        - La prise de décision
-    - Conformité des performances aux objectifs
+        - analysis of the situation,
+        - decision making,
+    - Conformity of performances with respect to the objectives,
-    - Communiquer / Informer
+    - Communicate / Inform

+In order to do so we have :
+- 3 activity indicators  : Turnover, Margin rate, Number of sales,
+- 2 year visibility

 # Technical insights